-4. Are all racehorses that suffer catastrophic injury during the Race Day at your facility subject to Post Mortem Veterinary Examination? ☐ Yes ☐ No If YES, • Provide written documentation from your racing commission confirming that Post Mortem Veterina Examinations are being performed on all horses suffering catastrophic injuries, signed by the Official Veterinarian or other appropriate racing commission representative. , Provide written documentation of standard procedures for all horses undergoing Post Mortem Veterinary Examination, including the taking of blood, urine, and/or tissue samples for drug testing signed by the Official Veterinarian. , , Attach an example of a Post Mortem Veterinary Examination report for a Race Day racehorse, with a identifying information redacted. all Describe how Post Mortem Veterinary Examination information is used (e.g., racing commission and statistical reports) and list individuals or organizations authorized to receive Post Mortem Veterinary Examination information.
-If NO, • List any circumstances under which a Post Mortem Veterinary Examination may be authorized and attach an example of a Post Mortem Veterinary Examination report for a Race Day racehorse, with a identifying information redacted. .11 5.
-Are racehorses that suffer catastrophic injury during any Non-Race Day activity at your facility subject to Po Mortem Veterinary Examination? ost ☐ Yes ☐ No If YES, • Explain the circumstances under which a horse that suffers catastrophic injury during any Non-Race Day would have a Post Mortem Examination performed. e If NO, • Describe any future Plans where Post Mortem Veterinary Examinations will be conducted on any hosuffering catastrophic injury during any Non-Race Day. orse 6.
-Do you maintain a Veterinarian's List? □ Yes □ No If YES, • List veterinarian(s) in charge of maintaining such list and indicate veterinarian's job title (Official Veterinarian, Association Veterinarian).
-Provide written explanation of the protocols involved to determine if a horse warrants addition to the List, signed by Veterinarian in Charge. ne Provide written explanation of the protocols and procedures for a horse being removed from the Veterinarian's List, signed by Veterinarian in Charge, including what personnel are capable of physic removing a horse from the Veternarian's List. cally Provide documentation of states or jurisdictions with whom you share Veterinarian's List information signed by Veterinarian in Charge. on, Provide confirmation that you utilize InCompass Solutions Race Track Operating System ("RTO") for sharing Veterinarian's Lists among jurisdictions. or If NO, and provide a Plan for your future participation in a Veterinarian's List.
+4. Are all racehorses that suffer catastrophic injury during the Race Day at your facility subject to Post Mortem Veterinary Examination?

+- Provide written documentation from your racing commission confirming that Post Mortem Veterinary Examinations are being performed on all horses suffering catastrophic injuries, signed by the Official Veterinarian or other appropriate racing commission representative. - Provide written documentation of standard procedures for all horses undergoing Post Mortem Veterinary Examination, including the taking of blood, urine, and/or tissue samples for drug testing, signed by the Official Veterinarian. - Attach an example of a Post Mortem Veterinary Examination report for a Race Day racehorse, with all identifying information redacted. - Describe how Post Mortem Veterinary Examination information is used (e.g., racing commission annual statistical reports) and list individuals or organizations authorized to receive Post Mortem Veterinary Examination information.

+• List any circumstances under which a Post Mortem Veterinary Examination may be authorized and attach an example of a Post Mortem Veterinary Examination report for a Race Day racehorse, with all identifying information redacted.

+5. Are racehorses that suffer catastrophic injury during any Non-Race Day activity at your facility subject to Post Mortem Veterinary Examination?

+• Explain the circumstances under which a horse that suffers catastrophic injury during any Non-Race Day would have a Post Mortem Examination performed.

+- Describe any future Plans where Post Mortem Veterinary Examinations will be conducted on any horse suffering catastrophic injury during any Non-Race Day. - Describe your efforts in advocating for adoption of Post Mortem examination protocols.

+6. Do you maintain a Veterinarian's List?

+- List veterinarian(s) in charge of maintaining such list and indicate veterinarian's job title (Official Veterinarian, Association Veterinarian). - Provide written explanation of the protocols involved to determine if a horse warrants addition to the List, signed by Veterinarian in Charge. - Provide written explanation of the protocols and procedures for a horse being removed from the Veterinarian's List, signed by Veterinarian in Charge, including what personnel are capable of physically removing a horse from the Veternarian's List. - Provide documentation of states or jurisdictions with whom you share Veterinarian's List information, signed by Veterinarian in Charge. - Provide confirmation that you utilize InCompass Solutions Race Track Operating System ("RTO") for sharing Veterinarian's Lists among jurisdictions.

-• Explain why you do not maintain a Veterinarian's List and list alternative resources upon which you rely
+• Explain why you do not maintain a Veterinarian's List and list alternative resources upon which you rely and provide a Plan for your future participation in a Veterinarian's List.